- Student life

 Also creative writing projects, especially:

 Peter has had poems, short stories, and flash fiction published in various anthologies and literary magazines, and has read at Chester Literature Festival events.
 In 2001 he was a runner-up in the short-story section of the Bridport Prize, for which he was again short-listed in 2006.
+In 2015 he was a runner-up in the Fish Poetry Prize.
+His anthology publications are:

 He has been on judging panels of the Cheshire Prize for Literature (poetry), the NYC Midnight Flash Fiction Challenge, Gladstone’s Library ‘Mystery Lady’ Flash Fiction Competition, Chester Library Flash Fiction Competition, and the National Flash Fiction Youth Competition.